 When you’re at the end of your tether

-Maybe you’re just getting over an infection caused by contact lenses, maybe you’ve lost your second pair of glasses in a month.
-Or maybe you’ve finally got around to booking that scuba diving holiday—whatever it is, there often comes a point when we realise our glasses and contact lenses have outlived their use.
+Maybe you’re just getting over an infection caused by your contact lenses; maybe you’ve lost your second pair of glasses in the space of a month; or maybe, you’ve finally got around to booking that scuba diving holiday!
+Whatever it is, there often comes a point when glasses and contact lenses have outlived their use.

 There is never a better time to have Laser Eye Surgery than now.
-The sooner you have the surgery, the more years you have to enjoy the unique benefits it brings.
+The sooner you have the surgery, the more years you have to enjoy the unique benefits it has to offer.

-There’s also the added bonus of being young and having eyes that tend to heal and stabilise a lot faster.
-That means side effects are less of a concern and the body is more effective at adapting to your new improved vision.
+Just like the rest of our bodies, our eyes tend to heal and stabilise a lot faster the younger we are.
+That means the potential of mild side effects is even less of a concern, and the body is more effective at adapting to your new and improved vision.